The Mosquito: History

-The Mosquito machine was invented and patented by Howard Stapleton in 2005, and was originally tested in Barry, South Wales, where it was successful in reducing teenagers loitering near a grocery store.
+The Mosquito machine was invented and patented by Howard Stapleton in 2005, and was originally tested in Barry, Wales, where it was successful in reducing teenagers loitering near a grocery store.
 The idea was born after he was irritated by a factory noise when he was a child.
-The push to create the product was when Stapleton's 17-year-old daughter went to the store to buy milk and was harassed by a group of 12 to 15-year-olds.
+The push to create the product was when Stapleton's 17-year-old daughter went to the store to buy milk and was harassed by a group of 12- to 15-year-olds.
 Using his children as test subjects, he determined the frequency of "The Mosquito".

 The Mosquito was released to the mainstream market in 2005, through Stapleton's company Compound Security Solutions.
 The current device has two settings: the high frequency sound targeted at youth, and another that can be heard by everyone.
 The range of the sound is 140 ft with the sound baffle, and 200 ft without.
 It requires a 24-volt DC or 15-volt AC power supply.

 A device installed in a Spar shop in Caerleon Road in Newport, South Wales was banned after three months by the Newport Community Safety Partnership, a partnership set up to meet the requirements of the Crime and Disorder Act 1998, with members including Newport City Council, Gwent Police, Newport Local Health Board, South Wales Fire Service, representatives of Customs and Excise, and the Welsh Assembly Government.
 Despite the ban, another Spar shop in Newport installed the device.
 A Newport Community Safety Partnership spokesman said: "Any view expressed by the Partnership does not stop any business or private company from purchasing these devices.
 They must ensure these systems comply with the law."

 In February 2008, in response to a national campaign launched by the Children’s Commissioner for England, Liberty, and the National Youth Agency, the government issued a statement insisting that "'Mosquito alarms are not banned and the government has no plans to ban them".